Strawberry, Tuolumne County, California

-Strawberry is an unincorporated community and a census-designated place (CDP) in Tuolumne County, California.
+Strawberry is an unincorporated community and a census-designated place (CDP) in Tuolumne County, California, United States.
 Strawberry is located on California State Route 108 10 mi northeast of Long Barn.
-Strawberry has a post office with ZIP code 95375, which opened in 1949. which is now closed.
+Strawberry had a post office with ZIP code 95375, which opened in 1949, which is now closed.
 Strawberry sits at an elevation of 5325 ft.
 The 2020 United States census reported Strawberry's population was 87.

 Geography

-According to the United States Census Bureau, the CDP covers an area of 0.5 square miles (1.4 km^{2}), 98.44% of it land and 1.56% of it water.
+According to the United States Census Bureau, the CDP covers an area of 0.5 square mile (1.4 km^{2}), of which 98.44% is land and 1.56% is water.

 Demographics

 Strawberry first appeared as a census designated place in the 2010 U.S. census.